SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 Technical Challenges: Learning about Unreal Engine’s Behavior Trees and AI Perception methods was challenging.
 Sometimes it took me a long time to fix bugs.
 GitHub and Team Collaboration Issues: Since we were all new to a collaborative project, we ran into a number of serious GitHub issues:

-- Git LFS:

- There were issues using Git LFS (Large File Storage) to handle large files.
-We had to pay to fix this.
-Wrong Version Conflicts: When some members pushed changes with the wrong Unreal Engine version, the project completely crashed.
-We had to revert to the previous version to fix this.
-Team Member Dropouts: Due to these technical issues, some team members dropped out of the project, thinking we couldn't finish it.
-This affected the morale of the rest of the team.

 ### Next Time
 For the next time, I would change the following things: